Endxxr/EnderScreenShare/README.md

 - Java 11 or higher
 - Velocity 3.x.x or any recent Bungeecord version
 - 2 or more Spigot server connected to the proxy

+#### Installation
+- Download the plugin from Spigot or GitHub releases
+- Put the ```.jar``` file in the plugin folder of your Bungeecord/Velocity server and eventually Spigot server
+- Start or restart the proxy and eventually the Spigot server
+- Enjoy!

 ## Commands
 ss | screenshare | control | freeze